 We’re on a sandy beach backed by a grassed park full of palm trees, but signs tell us we’re in the Fort DeRussy US Military Reservation.
 Huh?
 Where was the razor wire we needed to cut through to get in here?
 If there are any soldiers guarding the place they’re carefully disguised as Japanese tourists dressed in skimpy bikinis.
 I hope the Russians and the North Koreans haven’t cottoned on to this apparent blind spot in the US defence network.

 Honolulu feels like Surfers Paradise on steroids - sky scrapers everywhere, masses of cafes and restaurants, and shops selling everything from cheap souvenirs right up to expensive designer clothes.
 The vast majority of tourists here seem to be Japanese, which seems just a tad ironic given the whole Pearl Harbour thing.
 There seem to be quite a few Aussies here as well, keen to escape the winter.

 We go into a shop to buy some snacks.
-Items on offer include bright orange toilet brushes; the bristles are the Donald’s orange hair, which stick out of a plastic statue of his head, and his body is the handle.
-They are marketed as Trump Brushes that
+Items on offer include bright orange toilet brushes; the bristles are The Donald’s orange hair, which stick out of a plastic statue of his head, and his body is the handle.
+They're marketed as Trump Brushes that

 Yesterday’s long day of travel has caught up with us and we spend most of the rest of the day sleeping and relaxing by the hotel pool.